Principle

 • be accompanied by a letter indicating the relevant international application (R92.1.a PCT).

-Any letter submitted after the filing of the application to an international authority must:
+Any letter submitted after the filing of the international application to an international authority must:

-In case of failure to comply with this requirement, a notification is sent to the applicant, granting a time limit (between 10 days and 1 month) to correct the issue (even if this exceeds the initially applicable deadline, R92.1.b PCT).
+In case of failure to comply with this requirement, a notification is sent to the applicant, granting a time limit (between 10 days and 1 month) to correct the issue (even if this exceeds the initially applicable time limit, R92.1.b PCT).

 Language